Sheynnie05/BSIDES2022/README.md

 # BSIDES2022
-Resources package for BSIDES2022 attendees
+Cloudformation resources of the AWS Services implemented in the demo for BSIDES2022 attendees